bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Quick is based on Apache Kafka.
 It organizes and stores event streams in topics.
-In the car-sharing scenario, a `vehicle` topic contains the vehicle name and range.
+In this use-case, a `vehicle` topic contains the vehicle name and range.
-The `status` topic contains the emitted status events (e.g. battery level).
+A `status` topic contains the emitted status events (e.g. battery level).
 Such event streams can be processed with the help of Kafka Streams.
 For example, an application can accumulate status events with the same trip id into a trip.
 It simply groups the incoming status events by their trip id and appends them to a list.